crashtestbrandt/UnrealProjectManager/README.md

 ### Changelog

+**Initialize Changelog / Increment Version**

-To create a changelog file with an initial version (0.0.1), do
+To create a changelog file (*Changelog.json*) with an initial version (0.0.1), you can either:

+- Use the Build menu (*Ctrl+Shift+B*) to select *Changelog: Add Version*
+- Use the UPM CLI: `upm changelog --add-version`

+These same two commands can be used to increment the current version.

+**Add change**

+Add a change to the current version with either of the following:

+- Use the Build menu (*Ctrl+Shift+B*) to select *Changelog: Add Change* and enter a change note when prompted.
+- Use the UPM CLI: `upm changelog --add-version "Your change note."

+**Update DefaultGame.ini**

+Update the version in your project's *DefaultGame.ini* file with either:

+- Use the Build menu (*Ctrl+Shift+B*) to select *Changelog: Update INI File*.
+- Use the UPM CLI: `upm changelog --update-ini`

+For all options, do `upm changelog -h`.

 ## Collaboration Guide